Kong/docs.konghq.com/app/contributing/style-guide.md

 - For long commands, split the code block into separate lines with `\` to avoid horizontal scrolling.
 - Never have more than one command in a block/example.
-- Set a language for codeblocks, for example, bash, to enable syntax highlighting.
+- Set a language for code blocks, for example, bash, to enable syntax highlighting.
     - [List of supported languages](https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers)
-    - If using HTML tags to create a codeblock for editable placeholders, see [guidelines for editable placeholders](/contributing/markdown-rules/#editable-placeholders-in-codeblocks)
+    - If using HTML tags to create a code block for editable placeholders, see [guidelines for editable placeholders](/contributing/markdown-rules/#editable-placeholders-in-codeblocks)
 - Do **NOT** use the command prompt marker ($) in code snippets.